 Your Journey to Recovery Can Start Here

-At Granite Recovery Center, we have over 10 years of successful life transformations behind us.
-We have help many individuals break free from the grips of alcohol and drug dependence.
+At Granite Recovery Center, we have over ten years of successful life transformations behind us.
+We have helped many individuals break free from the grips of alcohol and drug dependence.
 Our clients are from the New England area and across the country.
 At our New Hampshire treatment center, we offer a blend of a comprehensive 12-step curriculum with evidence-based psychotherapies.

 Granite Recovery Center staff takes a unique approach to treatment.
 We pride ourselves on helping individuals go through detox and recovery smoothly to help prevent future relapse.
-Our movement revolves around the idea of helping people pull away from a lonely, isolated existence to having fulfilling existences that allow them to contribute meaningfully to their own lives and to the lives of others.
+Our movement revolves around the idea of assisting people in pulling away from a lonely, isolated existence to having fulfilling existences that allow them to contribute meaningfully to their own lives and the lives of others.